microsoft/fluentui/packages/react-popup/Spec.md

 > TODO Discuss: Menus don't have this behaviour, should this be consistent

-When the mouse leaves the trigger and popup content, the popup close.
+When the mouse leaves the trigger and popup content, the popup closes.

 #### Context menu